Federal Reserve Act

 Section 7.
 Division of Earnings

-- After all necessary expenses of a Federal reserve bank have been paid or provided for, the stockholders of the bank shall be entitled to receive an annual dividend of 6 percent on paid-in capital stock.
+- In General.
+After all necessary expenses of a Federal reserve bank have been paid or provided for, the stockholders of the bank shall be entitled to receive an annual dividend of 6 percent on paid-in capital stock.

-(b) Transfer for fiscal year 2000.
+(b) Transfer For Fiscal Year 2000.

-- The Federal reserve banks shall transfer from the surplus funds of such banks to the Board of Governors of the Federal Reserve System for transfer to the Secretary of the Treasury for deposit in the general fund of the Treasury, a total amount of $3,752,000,000 in fiscal year 2000.
+- In General.
+The Federal reserve banks shall transfer from the surplus funds of such banks to the Board of Governors of the Federal Reserve System for transfer to the Secretary of the Treasury for deposit in the general fund of the Treasury, a total amount of $3,752,000,000 in fiscal year 2000.

 [12 USC 289.
 As amended by acts of March 3, 1919 (40 Stat.
 1314); June 16, 1933 (48 Stat.
 163); Aug.
 10, 1993 (107 Stat.
 337); Sept.
 23, 1994 (108 Stat.
 2291); and Nov.
 29, 1999 (113 Stat.
 1501A-304), which added this subsection (b) but failed to redesignate existing subsection (b) (12 USC 290).]

-(b) The net earnings derived by the United States from Federal reserve banks shall, in the discretion of the Secretary, be used to supplement the gold reserve held against outstanding United States notes, or shall be applied to the reduction of the outstanding bonded indebtedness of the United States under regulations to be prescribed by the Secretary of the Treasury.
+(b) Use of Earnings Transferred To The Treasury.
+The net earnings derived by the United States from Federal reserve banks shall, in the discretion of the Secretary, be used to supplement the gold reserve held against outstanding United States notes, or shall be applied to the reduction of the outstanding bonded indebtedness of the United States under regulations to be prescribed by the Secretary of the Treasury.
 Should a Federal reserve bank be dissolved or go into liquidation, any surplus remaining, after the payment of all debts, dividend requirements as hereinbefore provided, and the par value of the stock, shall be paid to and become the property of the United States and shall be similarly applied.

 [12 USC 290.
 Part of original Federal Reserve Act; not amended.
 Designated subsection (b) by act of Aug.
 10, 1993 (107 Stat.
 337).]

-[Designated subsection (c) by act of Aug.
+[12 USC 531.
+Part of original Federal Reserve Act.
+Designated subsection (c) by act of Aug.
 10, 1993 (107 Stat.
 338).]